-Transformation Efficiency: 100 pg of pUC19 plasmid DNA was used to transform one tube of T7 Express lysY Competent E. coli following the high efficiency protocol provided. $0.6-1 \times 10^9$ colonies formed/μg after an overnight incubation on LB-ampicillin plates at 37°C.
+Transformation Efficiency: 100 pg of pUC19 plasmid DNA was used to transform T7 Express /vsY//gCompetent E. coli following the high efficiency protocol provided.
+0.6-1 x 10 colonies formed/μg after an overnight incubation on LB-ampicillin plates at 37°C.

-Untransformed cells were also tested for resistance to phage φ 80, a standard test for resistance to phage T1 and sensitivity to ampicillin, kanamycin, spectinomycin, streptomycin and tetracycline.
+Untransformed cells were also tested for resistance to phage \$80, a standard test for resistance to phage T1 and sensitivity to ampicillin, kanamycin, tetracycline, spectinomycin and streptomycin.
 Cells are resistant to chloramphenicol.